 - Uncharted 3

-PS Now costs £12.99 per month in the UK, but free trials are available pretty often.
+PS Now costs £12.99 per month in the UK, but there are always free trials regularly available.

 The other good news is that many classic PlayStation games can be played on PS4, through official emulated versions.

-You need to buy and download these from the PS Store – as we said above, you can’t just play your old discs.
-But at least many of them add features like improved resolutions, trophies, and remote play.
+You need to buy and download these from the PS Store – as we said above, playing any old PS2 discs you still have isn’t an option.
+This essentially means that PlayStation must make a concerted effort to make any PS2 game available for you to purchase.
+Those that are, however, often add features like improved resolutions, trophy support, and remote play.

 Some of the top PS2 games available on PS4 include: